 This venture features pop-ups and other forms of paper engineering utilizing handmade paper.
 Four notable jurors chose 28 artists.
 Essay by Ann Montanaro.
 Copies available.

 2008, number eight, Calligraphy and Handmade Paper.
 Twenty-eight artists contributed to this portfolio, focusing on the inherent artistry and meaning of the calligraphic mark as it interacts with the handmade paper.
-The essayist is Rose Folsom of Letter Arts Review.
-Copies available.
+The essayist is Rose Folsom of Letter Arts Review. $75 off until December 15.

 2006, number seven, The Art of Pulp Painting.
 Seventeen works are included in this assortment of alluring imagery, featuring the unique medium of pulp painting where artists work not only on paper, but in paper.
 Jane Glaubinger of the Cleveland Museum of Art wrote the essay.
 Copies available.